JakeElder/2pm/README.md

-# 2pm
+# 2PM

-A monorepo for a full-stack application with Next.js frontend, NestJS API backend, and supporting services.
+2PM is an open source social platform designed to help people connect with their friends and family.

+It uses a powerful framework that allows the use of AI bots to interact with data, play games and perform tasks

 ## Project Structure

 - `apps/web`: Next.js frontend application
 - `apps/api`: NestJS backend API
-- `apps/character-engine`: Service for character interactions
 - `apps/cli`: Command-line interface tools
-- `apps/mailer`: Email service
+- `packages/ui`: Interface components built with Storybook
-- `packages/`: Shared libraries and modules
+- `packages/core`: Shared libraries and modules

 ## Technologies